cloudamqp/terraform-provider-cloudamqp/docs/resources/rabbitmq_configuration.md

 * `log_exchange_level`            - (Computed/Optional) Log level for the logger used for log integrations and the CloudAMQP Console log view.

   ***Note: Requires a restart of RabbitMQ to be applied.***
+* `sleep` - (Optional) Configurable sleep time in seconds between retries for RabbitMQ configuration.
+Default set to 60 seconds.
+* `timeout` - (Optional) - Configurable timeout time in seconds for RabbitMQ configuration.
+Default set to 3600 seconds.

 ## Attributes Reference